The New York Times: Design and layout

 As of December 2023, The New York Times has printed sixty thousand issues, a statistic represented in the paper's masthead to the right of the volume number, the Timess years in publication written in Roman numerals.
 The volume and issues are separated by four dots representing the edition number of that issue; on the day of the 2000 presidential election, the Times was revised four separate times, necessitating the use of an em dash in place of an ellipsis.
 The em dash issue was printed hundreds times over before being replaced by the one-dot issue.
 Despite efforts by newsroom employees to recycle copies sent to The New York Timess office, several copies were kept, including one put on display at the Museum at The Times.
 From February 7, 1898, to December 31, 1999, the Timess issue number was incorrect by five hundred issues, an error suspected by The Atlantic to be the result of a careless front page type editor.
 The misreporting was noticed by news editor Aaron Donovan, who was calculating the number of issues in a spreadsheet and noticed the discrepancy.
 The New York Times celebrated fifty thousand issues on March 14, 1995, an observance that should have occurred on July 26, 1996.

 The New York Times has reduced the physical size of its print edition while retaining its broadsheet format.
 The New-York Daily Times debuted at 18 in across.
 By the 1950s, the Times was being printed at 16 in across.
-In 1953, an increase in paper costs to a ton increased newsprint costs to million On December 28, 1953, the pages were reduced to 15.5 in.
+In 1953, an increase in paper costs to a ton increased newsprint costs to million.
+On December 28, 1953, the pages were reduced to 15.5 in.
 On February 14, 1955, a further reduction to 15 in occurred, followed by 14.5 and 13.5 in.
 On August 6, 2007, the largest cut occurred when the pages were reduced to 12 in, (Note: The national edition of The New York Times uses 11.5 in pages.) a decision that other broadsheets had previously considered.
-Then-executive editor Bill Keller stated that a narrower paper would be more beneficial to the reader but acknowledged a net loss in article space of five percent.
+Then-executive editor Bill Keller stated that a narrower paper would be more beneficial to the reader but acknowledged a net loss in article space of 5%.
 In 1985, The New York Times Company established a minority stake in a million newsprint plant in Clermont, Quebec through Donahue Malbaie.
 The company sold its equity interest in Donahue Malbaie in 2017.